renshordijk/lamernews_vagrant/README.md

 3. Clone this repository
 4. Enter the directory and type "vagrant up"

-After these steps are done, Vagrant will deploy seven VM's (lb1, lb2, app1, app2, db1, db2 and db3).
+After these steps are done, Vagrant will deploy seven VM's (lb1, lb2, app1, app2, db1, db2 and db3) in VirtualBox.

 # System requirements
-1. Make sure you have at lease 2 GB free memory on your system.
+1. Make sure you have at least 2 GB free memory on your system.
 2. Make sure you are not using the ip ranges 10.10.1.0/24, 10.10.2.0/24, 10.10.3.0/24.
 These are used by Vagrant, and IP conflicts should be avoided.

 # Usage